nhsbsa/research-playbook/app/posts/2019-12-31-changing-this-document.md

 If you spot a mistake, you can go back to the previous page and correct it.

 If you are happy with your changes, select ‘Create pull request’.
-You’ll have one more chance to review your change on the next page before you submit it to the GOV.UK Design System team to review.
+You’ll have one more chance to review your change on the next page before you submit it to the NHSBSA Playbook team to review.

 ![Create pull request view in GitHub showing a before and after view of the file you have changed and a button labelled create pull request.](</images/github-change/create-pull-request-first-view-github.png>)

 ## 5\.
 Create a pull request

-A pull request is a request to the GOV.UK Design System team to add (‘pull’) your changes into the project and publish them in the Design System.
+A pull request is a request to the NHSBSA Playbook team to add (‘pull’) your changes into the project and publish them in the Playbook.

 Once you’ve created a pull request, your proposed change and any comments you’ve written will be publicly visible meaning that anyone can see them on GitHub.